A Risk-Averse Preview-based $Q$-Learning Algorithm: Application to Highway Driving of Autonomous Vehicles: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{here} are generally two opposite and yet intertwined requirements that an autonomous vehicle must satisfy: vehicle’s performance and its safety.
-Vehicle's performance captures the cost incurs in achieving its goals (i.e, the time of arrival, the energy consumption, the passenger's comfort, etc).
-Vehicle's safety requirements impose constraints on its maneuvers to assure that its trajectories never enter the unsafe set while it traverses towards its goals.
+\IEEEPARstart{T}{here} { are generally two coupled requirements that every autonomous vehicle must satisfy: the vehicle’s performance and its safety.} Vehicle's performance captures the cost incurred in achieving its goals (i.e., the time of arrival, the energy consumption, the passenger's comfort, etc.).
+Vehicle's safety requirements impose constraints on its maneuvers to ensure that its trajectories never enter the unsafe set while it traverses toward its goals.
 The unsafe set is more general than the failure set: the set of states for which a failure, such as a crash, has already occurred.
-That is, the unsafe set not also includes the failure set but also captures the set of states for which there is no control action to avoid them from eventually entering the failure set.
-Conflict between safety and performance can arise as scenarios develop.
-This is because operating with maximum performance increases the vehicle’s risk of getting into the unsafe set, especially in the presence of uncertainties under which the performance level that can be achieved without safety violation is not known in advance.
-Standard practice typically designs plans that optimize the expected value of vehicle's performance under uncertainties while ignoring its variance.
-However, while optimizing the expected value can lead to a good performance on average, some trajectories of the vehicle that are realized from some uncertainty realizations can significantly oscillate around the desired trajectory and thus increase the risk of getting into the unsafe set.
+That is, the unsafe set not only includes the failure set but also captures the set of states for which there is no control action to prevent them from eventually entering the failure set. { In some real-world applications, the conflict between safety and performance might arise as scenarios develop.
+This is because operating with an optimal performance might increase the vehicle’s risk of getting into an unsafe set in some scenarios (e.g., to have a minimum arrival time, one needs to increase the speed to the maximum allowable speed).
+This is exacerbated in the presence of uncertainties under which the performance level that can be achieved without safety violation is not known in advance.} Standard practice typically designs plans that optimize the expected value of vehicle's performance under uncertainties while ignoring its variance.
+However, while optimizing the expected value can lead to a good performance on average, not all system responses would be satisfactory.
+This is because the expected value criterion does not account for the risk of possibility of low-performance trajectories, which can cause an oscillatory behavior around the desired trajectory.
+This, in turn, increases the risk of getting into an unsafe set.